Docs Menu

 • Those log files are then archived and compressed.

-If you set this value to 50 MB, Ops Manager gathers a total of 50 MB of uncompressed log file from every mongod and mongos process and each Agent for all logs you chose to download.
+For example, if you set this value to 50 MB, Ops Manager gathers a total of 50 MB of uncompressed log file from every mongod and mongos process and each Agent for all logs you chose to download.

 • If the current log file is less than the specified size, Ops Manager gathers the most recent rotated file as well.